 Edward Gorey, an American novelist, artist, playwright, and set and costume designer, purchased the 200-year-old sea captain’s mansion at 8 Strawberry Lane on Cape Cod’s Yarmouth Port Common in 1979.
-After he died in 2000, the House was turned into a museum honoring Gorey’s life and work, and his commitment to animal care.
+After he died in 2000, the House was turned into an Edward Gorey House museum honoring Gorey’s life and work and his commitment to animal care.

-Gorey owned and resided in the house, which celebrates his memory by showcasing his diverse and exceptional talents and capturing his character.
+Gorey owned and resided in the house, celebrating his memory by showcasing his diverse and exceptional talents and capturing his character.

 9) Art Galleries

 Exploring art galleries is one of the most amazing things to do in Cape Cod.
 Some of the popular art galleries of Cape Cod are: